Does Your Car Insurance Cover You Out of State?

 Liability Limits

 State minimum liability limits are often dangerously low.
 Experts recommend a minimum of 100/300/100 for road trippers — that's $100,000 per person, $300,000 per accident for bodily injury, and $100,000 for property damage.
-Several states have raised their minimums in 2025–2026, but even the new minimums often fall short of actual medical costs in serious accidents.
+Even the 2025 updated minimums in states like California (30/60/15) and Virginia (50/100/25) often fall far short of real-world medical and repair costs in serious accidents.
+For personalized guidance, review our guide to what to look for when shopping for car insurance and how to set the right limits for your financial situation.

 Uninsured/Underinsured Motorist (UM/UIM) Coverage

 On a long trip, you'll encounter drivers from many different states — some of whom may carry only minimum insurance or none at all.
-UM/UIM coverage protects you if you're hit by an uninsured driver.
-Matching your UM/UIM limits to your liability limits is strongly recommended.
+According to the Insurance Research Council's most recent study, 15.4% of U.S. drivers are uninsured, and when combined with underinsured drivers, the figure rises to a startling 33.4% of all motorists — roughly one in three.
+States like Mississippi (~28.2%) and Florida (~20.6%) have particularly high uninsured rates.
+UM/UIM coverage protects you if you're hit by one of these drivers, and matching your UM/UIM limits to your liability limits is strongly recommended.

 Pre-Trip Coverage Review Checklist